ramkumarv/java-concurrency/app/src/main/java/concurrency/phase1/README.md

    - Implement graceful thread termination
    - Understand interrupt status flags

+6. **Exercise1_6_ThreadLifecycle**: Thread lifecycle states
+   - Understand all thread states in Java (NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, TERMINATED)
+   - See how threads transition between states
+   - Learn to observe thread states programmatically using `getState()`
+   - Understand when each state occurs
+   - Learn Thread.State enum

 ## Key Concepts

 - **Thread**: A lightweight process that can run concurrently with other threads